NimsW20/YOLOv10-Based-Automatic-License-Plate-Detection/README.md

 Uterlytics was used for data analysis and visualization.
 Data Preparation: Dataset was downloaded from Roboflow and manually labelled to create accurate annotations.

+Note: This model can be used for realtime object detection as well.
+And we can use it for any custom dataset.